reneanderssohn/The-Guradian-keyword-analysis/README.md

 # The-Guradian-keyword-analysis
-get information about articles (publishes by The Guardian) with a certain keword
+get information about articles (published by The Guardian) with a certain keword

 Important:
 - you have to use an api key wich you can get here: https://open-platform.theguardian.com/access/